How To Stop Car Theft

 Car safety is just as important when you’re in the car as it is when you’re parked.

-If you’re in slow-moving traffic or stuck in a jam, close your windows, lock your doors and keep valuables out of sight.
+If you’re in slow-moving traffic or stuck in a jam, close your windows.
+Also, lock your doors and keep valuables out of sight.

 12. Don’t leave your car running

-It might be tempting to leave the car running – especially if you’re warming the cabin on a frosty morning – but you run the risk of having the car stolen.
+It might be tempting to leave the car running.
+Don’t.
+Especially if you’re warming the cabin on a frosty morning!

 Take care when de-icing the car, as an opportunistic thief could steal the vehicle in a couple of seconds.

 The same is true when popping into a shop, dropping the children at the school gate, or meeting somebody at the station.
-Switch off the engine and lock the doors.
+Switch off the engine and lock the doors to stop car theft.